mriesch-tum/mbsolve/README.md

 - Python (2.7) and SWIG (2.0) for Python support
 - MATLAB (any recent version) for matlab-writer
 - CUDA (7.0) for solver-cuda
-- OpenMP (any recent version) for solver-openmp
+- OpenMP (any recent version) for solver-cpu
 - Boost (any recent version) for mbsolve-tool
 - Doxygen (any recent version) for the documentation